 Networking Lunch Roundtables: Topics & Locations

-Join us for a networking lunch on Wednesday March 14, from 12:00 – 1:00 pm.
-This relaxed and casual event will focus on peer-facilitated round table discussions on the areas of: research, microplastics, outreach, reduction, partnerships, and policy.
-Seating will be open and arranged by topic area.
+The 6IMDC networking lunch took place on Wednesday March 14, from 12:00 – 1:00 pm.
+This relaxed and casual event focused on peer-facilitated round table discussions on the areas of: research, microplastics, outreach, reduction, partnerships, and policy.
+Seating was open and arranged by topic area.
 See below for a map of the six topic areas, and a list of specific roundtable discussion topics.

 Location: Garden by the Bay

 Analysis of Microplastics: Chemistry and Physical Analysis.
 Discuss toxic compounds and identification of microplastics, the types of synthetic polymer, separations of the water, tissue or sediment matrix.

 Facilitator: Lorena M Rios Mendoza, University of Wisconsin Superior, USA

 Analysis of Microplastics: Screening Techniques.
 Join the discussion about various analytical tools for microplastics determination with a focus on rapid and cost effective screening techniques.